obalunenko/shipping-pack-optimizer/README.md

 make build && make run
 ```

-To run the application in a Docker container, use the following command:
+To build and run the application in a Docker container, use the following command:

 ```bash
 make docker-build && make docker-run